Course Syllabus

 Participation and Engagement

-Preparation, attendance, and engagement in classes, field studies, and guest lectures is important because it shows that you are taking responsibility for your own learning.
+Preparation, attendance, and engagement in classes and field studies is important because it shows that you are taking responsibility for your own learning.
 Your participation and engagement grade will be calculated based on your ability to meet the following criteria:

 • You attend the class meeting/field study/guest lecture having done the day’s reading.